-- October 26-27: SAG Facilitation presented a follow-up to the September Planning Process discussion, including an overview of updated project plan documents.
+- September 28-29: SAG Facilitation presented a kick-off to the Planning Process, including an overview of the final draft project plan, stakeholder outreach, next steps and upcoming deliverables.
+Program Administrators presented to SAG on current energy efficiency portfolios, for Electric Program Year 7 ("EPY7") and Gas Program Year 4 ("GPY4"), utilizing completed Portfolio Templates.
+The purpose of reporting out on EPY7 and GPY4 was to educate SAG and address initial questions on current programs. - October 26-27: SAG Facilitation presented a follow-up to the September Planning Process discussion, including an overview of updated project plan documents.
 In addition, a draft stipulation and a proposed acknowledgement/agreement document were presented for feedback.
 Utility Program Administrators presented high level objectives for the next EE Plans, to identify areas of overlap/differences and request stakeholder feedback.
 NRDC presented an overview of stakeholder feedback on current programs, to educate SAG and discuss which proposals should be further developed and presented to SAG in late fall.
-Various SAG participants presented a discussion of portfolio threshold issues for stakeholder consideration (see Attachment C).
-Ameren Illinois presented preliminary Potential Study results. - November 16-17: SAG participants that submitted Proposed New Program Idea / Program Change Templates presented proposed ideas to SAG.
+Various SAG participants presented a discussion of portfolio threshold issues for stakeholder consideration (see Attachment C). - November 16-17: SAG participants that submitted Proposed New Program Idea / Program Change Templates presented proposed ideas to SAG.
 SAG participants were required to submit a completed template prior to presenting to SAG.
 The November meetings focused on business program ideas.
-Residential and cross-cutting ideas17 were scheduled for December.
+Residential and cross-cutting ideas were scheduled for December.
 Planning Process follow-up included a discussion of common high-level objectives and an update on open legal issues. - December 14-16: SAG participants that submitted Proposed New Program Idea / Program Change Templates presented proposed ideas to SAG.
 The December meetings focused on residential program and cross-cutting ideas.
-Ameren Illinois presented updated preliminary Potential Study results.
+Ameren Illinois' consultant presented preliminary Potential Study results, focusing on the residential Potential Study.

-2015-2016 Small Group SAG Portfolio Planning Activities18:
+2015-2016 Small Group SAG Portfolio Planning Activities: